Monotonicity formulas and (S$_+$)-property: old and new: Musielak-Orlicz spaces

+equipped with the associated Luxemburg quasi-norm (i.e. a norm, except it only satisfies a weaker version of the triangle inequality involving a multiplicative constant $K \geq 1$)

-is a quasi Banach space.
-Furthermore, if $\mu(A) < \infty$, every sequence convergent in $\norm{\cdot}_\ph$ is also convergent in measure; if $\ph$ is a generalized convex $\Phi$-function, it is a Banach space; if $\ph$ satisfies \textnormal{(aDec)}, it holds that
+is a quasi Banach space (i.e. it is topologically complete in the equipped quasi-norm).
+Furthermore, if $\mu(A) < \infty$, every sequence convergent in $\norm{\cdot}_\ph$ is also convergent in measure; if $\ph$ is a generalized convex $\Phi$-function, $\norm{\cdot}_\ph$ is a norm, so $L^\ph (A)$ is a Banach space; if $\ph$ satisfies \textnormal{(aDec)}, it holds that